The Admission Process

 Health Records - Maintained by the Registrar, located in the One Stop Center, CAR building, first floor.

 Students who wish to review their educational records may do so by completing a “Request to Review Educational Records” form from the Registrar’s office.
-The office is open from 8:30AM to 6:30 PM, Monday through Thursday, 8:30 M to 5 PM on Fridays, and 9AM to Noon on Saturdays.
+The office is open from 8:30AM to 6:30 PM, Monday through Thursday and 8:30 M to 4:30 PM on Fridays.
 Once the form is received, an attempt will be made to schedule an appointment for a review within seven (7) days.

 Access to the records listed in this section will be given to College personnel with a legitimate educational interest as determined by the College.
 Information will be released to other agencies and individuals in compliance with the Family Educational Rights and Privacy Act of 1974 when necessary.

 Student’s academic grades are posted and available online only.
 Grades will be posted one week after the last day of the semester.
-Students can access their grades through their WebAdvisor account.
-An unofficial transcript with a student’s complete academic history is available in the student’s WebAdvisor account under the Academic Profile section.
-Official transcripts are only available from the One Stop Student Services Center.
+Students can access their grades through their Student Self Service account.
+An unofficial transcript with a student’s complete academic history is available in the student’s Self Service account under the Academics tab.
+Official transcripts are only available through the Office of the Registrar.
+Requests can be made online using our online order system or in person at our One Stop.
+Please note that only students are able to make requests for transcripts or official grades.
+This information will not be released without permission of the student.
 See The Grading System for details.